 Machines that can think and reason would be already very powerful as they will be able to solve many problems that today only humans can.
 But reaching level 8 will give them a big step ahead in the scale of intelligence.
 At this level, machines will be capable of creating new knowledge from other acquired knowledge on a much larger scale.
-We’ll witness full-fledged robotic programmers that can create novel systems without the need to follow formal instructions from a human.
+We’ll witness full-fledged robotic programmers that can create novel systems in different domains without the need to follow formal instructions from a human.
 These machines will be able to analyze all kinds of business processes and autonomously decide when and how to design new software solutions by using reasoning and creative intelligence.
 They will be human-like and possess what in the AI field is called Strong General Intelligence.
 At that point the role of the coder as we know it today will be totally redundant.

 All this may sound like sci-fi now, but it suffices to remember that many jobs such as giving personalized assistance, driving a vehicle or engaging in phone calls like a real person were deemed activities that could only be performed by humans just a few years back.
 Today, we have artificial personal assistants, autonomous vehicles, and machines that can engage in natural conversations over the phone, and even compose music.
 Although they are not (yet) as effective as a human, technological progress will eventually make them equally or even more capable.
 After all, Rome wasn’t built in a day.